 If your medical practice doesn’t have a mobile-friendly website, your rankings will likely take a hit.
-Read on to learn more about mobile-first ranking and its impact on your medical practice search engine optimization strategy.
+Read on to learn more about Google’s mobile first index ranking and its impact on your medical practice search engine optimization strategy.

 For the past couple of years, most Google searches have been conducted on mobile devices.
 In total, 55 percent of organic search engine visits in the U.S. came from mobile devices during the second quarter of 2018, according to Statista.

 Google strives to provide users with the most relevant search results, which made the shift imperative.
-Previously, its ranking systems evaluated a page’s desktop content to gauge its significance.
-This was a problem for mobile searchers, because algorithms were not assessing mobile content.
+Previously, Google’s ranking systems evaluated a page’s desktop content to gauge its significance.
+This was a problem for mobile searchers, because Google’s algorithms were not assessing mobile content.

-The mobile-first indexing strategy aims to solve this problem by shifting algorithms to focus on mobile content for page indexing and ranking.
-Google only uses one index, which now follows a mobile-first approach.
+Google’s mobile first indexing strategy aims to solve this problem by shifting algorithms to focus on mobile content for page indexing and ranking.
+Google only uses one index, which now follows a mobile first approach.
 If your mobile site doesn’t contain as much content as the desktop version, make a change now to avoid dropping in rank.

-All doctor websites will not notice the same impact of the mobile-first strategy.
+All doctor websites will not notice the same impact of Google’s mobile first index strategy.
 Desktop only, responsive, and canonical AMP websites will not see a change.
 However, websites with separate mobile and desktop URLs, dynamic serving, and separate AMP and non-AMP versions of a page will be affected.